TheFurryDevil/hasiboundlite/README.md

 `table or boolean` `_keys([number])` if a number is given returns whether the [SDL_ScanCode](https://wiki.libsdl.org/SDL_Scancode) key is pressed, else returns a table with every pressed key, in **string:SDL_ScanCode** pairs

 `boolean` `_textInputActive()` returns whether Starbound wants text input (used to optionally ignore keypresses from **\_keys()**

+`integer` `_reload([string or table])` if a string is given, reloads every asset matching it using Lua's pattern matching, if a table is given reloads all files equal to keys or values that are strings, else reloads every asset.
+This does **not** load new assets, and does not rebuild databases, thus not everything can be updated using this.
+It is however extremely fast.
+An example is included in the .pak that lets you reload every asset by holding left shit and pressing F5!

 `[string]` `_clipboard([string])` if a string is given sets that string as Windows clipboard text, else returns the current